-DEARBORN, Mich., (September 14, 2022) — Although the summer travel season just came to an end, Michigan residents are already beginning to lock in their plans for the holidays.
-When AAA fielded a travel survey in the summer, a fifth (20%) of Michigan travelers had plans to take a trip during the holidays.
-Of those, nearly half (46%) said they would book earlier than in years past, due to higher travel prices.
+AURORA, Ill., (September 8, 2022) – Although the summer travel season just came to an end, Illinoisans are already beginning to lock in their plans for the holidays.
+When AAA fielded a travel survey in the summer, a third (33%) of Illinois travelers had plans to take a trip during the holidays.
+Of those, 44% said they would book earlier than in years past, due to higher travel prices.

-According to the survey, more than half (52%) of Thanksgiving travelers will finalize plans by the end of the month.
-Meanwhile, the share of those finalizing Christmas plans is similar, with almost half (47%) of travelers finalizing plans by the end of the month.
+According to the survey, the majority (83%) of Thanksgiving travelers will finalize plans by the end of the month.
+Meanwhile, the share of those finalizing Christmas plans are evenly spread out between now and the end of November.

 When Thanksgiving travel plans would be finalized:

 - 38% before September

 When Christmas travel plans would be finalized: